umbraco/UmbracoDocs/Fundamentals/Data/Content-Version-Cleanup/index.md

 ## How it works

 The default cleanup policy will:
- - not delete any versions created over the previous 4 days.
+ - Not delete any versions created over the previous 4 days.
 The recent version history is preserved.
 See the `KeepAllVersionsNewerThanDays` setting.
- - versions created after 4 days will be 'pruned'.
+ - 'Prune' versions 4 days after they are created.
 The last version of a content item saved on a particular day will be kept but earlier versions from that day will be deleted.
- - delete all versions older than 90 days.
+ - Delete all versions older than 90 days.
 See the `KeepLatestVersionPerDayForDays` setting.
  - Never delete any 'published' versions.
  - Never delete any specific versions marked as 'Prevent Cleanup' in the backoffice version history.

 The feature is enabled by default via configuration for new installs starting from 9.1.0 but will require to opt in for those upgrading from 9.0.0.

 The feature can be configured in the `appSettings.json`: